Health Sciences | Master of Science Degree (MSHS)

 - Submission of an official transcript that contains conferral of a bachelor’s degree and a cumulative GPA of 3.0, or above, on a 4.0 scale.

 - Three (3) letters of recommendation specific for MSHS admission consideration from individuals knowledgeable about the applicant’s academic and scholarly activities who can speak to the applicant’s characteristics, strengths, weaknesses and potential success in this rigorous, research-intensive program and projected career path upon graduation.
-Each letter must be submitted on official institution letterhead and signed (preferably by hand) to be considered in the admission decisions process.
+Each letter must be submitted on official institution letterhead with original signature (not electronic) to be considered in the admission decisions process.

 - Submission of a 3-5 page descriptive personal statement addressing: